 butternut squash vines trailing densely along the ground

-Organic desert garden thriving after monsoon rains
+Butternut squash thriving in this organic desert garden after monsoon rains

 Use Water Wisely